Skip to content

 Queries (/queries)

-Each query should have it's own directory with both the relevant sql file and a corresponding .md file.
 If you have a group of queries that are all closely related, then they can all live in a single directory and share a single .md file.

 ├── query_one.sql